johnstuby7/React-Master-Class/Example-15-Connecting-Database-Example/01-starting-project/README.md

-# Use Reducer examples
+# Database Connections Examples

-This example covers how to use reducers and a couple different situations in which they are a good solution
+This example covers how to connect a react project to a database

+## Install:

+- clone the repo
+- npm i
+- npm start